Harsh091234/social_app/README.md

 A modern, full-stack social media application built with Next.js, featuring real-time interactions, user authentication, and a sleek UI.

-## 📋 Summary

-This social app provides users with a comprehensive platform to connect, share content, and interact with others.
-Built with modern web technologies, it offers a seamless experience across devices with features like user profiles, post creation, real-time updates, and secure authentication.

 ## 🚀 Live Preview

 **Demo URL:** [https://your-social-app-demo.vercel.app](https://your-social-app-demo.vercel.app)

-> Replace with your actual deployment URL

 ## ✨ Features